VisionaryAppDev/design-pattern/readme.md

 ## Creational Patterns
 ### Factory Method
+#### Definition
 The Factory Method pattern is a creational design pattern that provides an interface for creating objects but lets subclasses decide which class to instantiate.
 In other words, the factory method pattern defines an interface for creating an object, but allows the subclasses to decide which class to instantiate based on the requirements.

 The Factory Method pattern is useful when there are several classes that implement a common interface, and it is not known at compile time which implementation will be used.
 The factory method pattern allows for flexibility in creating objects and makes it easy to add new implementations without modifying existing code.

+In summary, the Factory Method pattern provides flexibility in creating objects and allows for easy addition of new implementations without modifying existing code.
+It is useful when there are several classes that implement a common interface, and it is not known at compile time which implementation will be used.

+#### Usecase
 One analogy for the Factory Method pattern is a pizza restaurant.
 The pizza restaurant has a common interface, which is to make a pizza.
 However, the type of pizza made depends on the order.
 The restaurant has several options for pizza, such as pepperoni, cheese, and vegetarian.
 The order is the client in this scenario, and the pizza chef is the factory.
 The pizza chef creates the pizza based on the order and returns the appropriate type of pizza to the client.

 A sample use case for the Factory Method pattern is in a shopping cart application.
 Suppose the shopping cart needs to create an object for each item added to the cart.
 The item may be a book, a toy, or a piece of clothing, and each item has different attributes and behaviors.
 Rather than having a single class to create objects, the Factory Method pattern can be used to create a separate factory class for each item.
 The factory class can create the appropriate object based on the item type, which allows for flexibility in adding new items to the cart without modifying existing code.

 Another use case for the Factory Method pattern is in a game development application.
 The game may have several types of characters, such as warriors, mages, and archers.
 Each character type has different attributes and behaviors, and the appropriate character type needs to be created based on the user's choice.
 The Factory Method pattern can be used to create a separate factory class for each character type.
 The factory class can create the appropriate character object based on the user's choice, which allows for flexibility in adding new character types to the game without modifying existing code.

-In summary, the Factory Method pattern provides flexibility in creating objects and allows for easy addition of new implementations without modifying existing code.
-It is useful when there are several classes that implement a common interface, and it is not known at compile time which implementation will be used.
+#### Example:

 ![example](resources/factory-1.png)
 ---
 ![example](resources/factory-2.png)

-Example 1:
 ```
 public enum LogisticType {
     LAND("LAND"),